 Quest card 2: Through the Caverns – 15 quest points

 There is nothing significant that happens when you transition to the second stage of this quest, as there is no extra ability besides the limitation to allies on the quest card.
 However, the 2B side of this quest does give you the option to rescue your prisoner!
 After the players place any number of progress on this quest card, they may flip over the hero’s card.
 The hero has been “rescued” and can now be used by its controller again.
-This does come at a cost though.
+This does come at a cost, though.
 The first is that the hero enters play with a point of damage.
-This is generally not an issue, but if you had a Hobbit hero captured, they may be close to death if an untimely Necromancer’s Reach comes out.
+This is generally not an issue, but if you had a Hobbit hero captured, they might be close to death if an untimely Necromancer’s Reach comes out.
 The second cost is much more severe.
 With the prisoner now rescued, the Nazgul of Dol Guldur moves to the staging area.
 This adds 5 threat to the staging area and a potential enemy to come down if players are getting towards that 40 threat threshold.

-Because of you needing to add the Nazgul to the staging area as soon as you place any progress on the main quest, it is advised that you try and make a big push at once to get as much progress on the card as possible.
+Because you need to add the Nazgul to the staging area as soon as you place any progress on the main quest, it is advised that you try and make a big push all at once to get as much progress on the card as possible.
 That way, you don’t get trapped in the dungeons by the Nazgul and his threat.
 Making 10 progress or more can lead to a swift escape, especially if you have also cleared the other two objectives from their guarded cards.

-In order to proceed to the final quest stage, the player will need a total of 15 quest points, while this isn’t easy to get once the Nazgul is in play, the players can optionally engage the Nazgul during this stage once they have rescued the prisoner.
+In order to proceed to the final quest stage, the player will need a total of 15 quest points; while this isn’t easy to get once the Nazgul is in play, the players can optionally engage the Nazgul during this stage once they have rescued the prisoner.
 That removes the threat from the staging area and removes another hurdle that will prevent completing the quest in the next round.
 If you do not have any other enemies in play, engaging the Nazgul will be a good idea, assuming you have all the pieces in play to take it out quickly.
 If you do not, then leave the Nazgul in the staging area and try to clear threat by engaging other enemies and travelling.

 To complete this stage, you also need to control all of the objectives on top of the 15 progress.
-Again, I advise to pick these objectives up after you have made the required progress on the main quest.
+Again, I advise you to pick these objectives up after you have made the required progress on the main quest.
 This is because you will have to raise your threat to claim these objectives, and they actively harm your deck by dealing damage, raising threat, and preventing a hero from attacking or defending.
 On top of all of this, each objective is also Restricted.
-In a true solo game, this is quite tricky, as it will take up a total of 3 of your 6 (more if you have the Bond of Friendship contract, Forth the Three Hunters contract, Golden Belt, of find another way to gain extra heroes).
+In a true solo game, this is quite tricky, as it will take up a total of 3 of your 6 (more if you have the Bond of Friendship contract, Forth the Three Hunters contract, Golden Belt, or finding another way to gain extra heroes).
 In higher player counts, most players can just take one of the objectives to spread them out a little.

 With all objectives claimed and all progress placed, the players immediately advance to the next quest stage.
 If you don’t like to advance during the quest stage but want to advance when you feel ready, leave one of the objectives in the staging area and claim it after having placed enough progress.
-Speed is of the essence though, so try to hurry up and get out of there.
+Speed is of the essence, though, so try to hurry up and get out of there.

 Quest card 3: Out of the Dungeons – 7 quest points

 The goal of this stage is to make 7 progress on the main quest, which shouldn’t be too difficult after having placed 15 progress in the previous round.
 If players have already defeated the Nazgul before transitioning to stage 3, then they can quest with everyone and hope to win the scenario in a single round.
-If players have not yet defeated the Nazgul, then the focus should really be aimed at killing that enemy, before questing through.
-As long as you can keep the threat in the staging area low enough, you can leave behind some characters for combat, and then quest through harder once you have defeated the Nazgul.
+If players have not yet defeated the Nazgul, then the focus should really be aimed at killing that enemy before questing through.
+As long as you can keep the threat in the staging area low enough, you can leave behind some characters for combat and then quest through harder once you have defeated the Nazgul.

 The Nazgul itself will take some effort to bring down, but as it is only immune to attachments, players can use plenty of events and abilities to bring down this enemy without too much trouble.
 Focus on cancelling attacks to avoid having to discard characters.
 Players can also use some big one-shot attacks like Black Arrow and Tactics Eowyn to deliver a swift final blow to this enemy.
 Once the players have defeated the Nazgul, it goes into the encounter discard pile.
-This means that you really should quest hard to clear the quest card afterwards, so that you don’t run the risk of having to reshuffle the encounter deck and revealing the Nazgul during staging.
-This is pretty rare, but can extend your game by a few rounds.
+This means that you really should quest hard to clear the quest card afterwards so that you don’t run the risk of having to reshuffle the encounter deck and reveal the Nazgul during staging.
+This is pretty rare, but it can extend your game by a few rounds.
 Having the progress already on the quest stage will allow you to win as soon as you kill the Nazgul.
-This is probably the better approach, if you have the willpower to do it (assuming you didn’t kill the Nazgul during stage 2).
+This is probably the better approach if you have the willpower to do it (assuming you didn’t kill the Nazgul during stage 2).